francescov1/facebook-event-scraper/README.md

 ## Scrape hosted event lists

-You can scrape hosted events from groups, pages and profiles using the `scrapeFbEventList` method.
+Scrape hosted events from groups, pages and profiles using the `scrapeFbEventList` method.
+You can optionally filter by past or upcoming event types.
+See example below:

 ```javascript
 import {